 To help you better understand and plan for your child's learning needs.

 Head of School

-With 30 years of experience as an educator and school administrator I am prepared to address your child's unique learning needs.
+With more than 35 years of wide-ranging experience as an educator and school administrator, I am prepared to address your child's unique learning needs.

-For information about Solterra Way Cottage School partners and employees, and those who live and work in our home, click the button.
+For information about Solterra Way Cottage School partners and employees, and those who live and work in our home, click below.
 I look forward to investing in your child's academic success.